MicrosoftDocs/Viva/Viva/engage/campaigns.md

 - Set **Active** campaigns to **Ended** when a campaign is finished
 - Republish **Ended** campaigns as **Active** for reoccurring campaigns
 - Delete campaigns that aren't relevant or were made by mistake
-- Delete posts that aren't relevant to the campaign from the campaign landing page
+- Remove posts from the campaign landing page if they aren't relevant
 - Update certain assets on a campaign page such as:
     - Goal tracker
     - Cover photo